2013 Indian Premier League spot-fixing and betting case: Investigation

-The Board of Control for Cricket in India (BCCI) suspended the players till further investigation.
-BCCI secretary Sanjay Jagdale, said, "The BCCI is shocked and saddened at the recent developments.
-The BCCI has zero tolerance for corruption.
-We will offer all cooperation to the Delhi police and all other authorities in their investigations in this matter.
-The IPL Governing Council has met and decided that the cricketers found involved will be dealt with severely."
 On 4 June 2013, Delhi Police said that Sreesanth, Chandila, Chavan and 23 other people arrested by them in the spot-fixing scandal were going to be charged with the provisions of Maharashtra Control of Organised Crime Act (MCOCA) since they were acting under the command of underworld dons Dawood Ibrahim and Chhota Shakeel.

-Sreesanth, Ankeet Chavan and 17 other people (including 14 alleged bookies) who were arrested by the Delhi Police were released on bail on 10 June 2013 by a Delhi court due to lack of evidence to be charged under MCOCA.
-Ajit Chandila had not applied for bail.
-Bombay High Court has sought investigation progress report from Mumbai Crime Branch during the hearing of a public interest litigation filed by social-activist Ketan Tirodkar.
+Sreesanth, Ankeet Chavan, and 17 other people (including 14 alleged bookies) who were arrested by the Delhi Police were released on bail on 10 June 2013 by a Delhi court due to a lack of evidence to charge them under the MCOCA.